 CVUUS for Kids

-Please note that all in person programs have been temporarily halted due to the novel Choronovirus.
+Please note that all in person programs have been adjusted due to COVID.
 Please check back for more information as we have it.

 The main CVUUS service is from 10 to 11.
+During normal times, this is how it works.
 Kids stay for the first 15-20 minutes of the service to typically hear the welcome, a reading, sing a hymn with the congregation, and hear the “Time for All Ages” (a story or something designed with kids in mind).
 The kids are invited to sit up front for the last part (but they don’t have to and some as the more cautious just stay in their seats).
 After that, we sing an exit song and they leave to go right next door, for Religious Exploration (RE), which is the name for our programs for kids.
 At around 11, the kids have snack together, and then come back to join the adults at Coffee Hour at 11:15.